-Introduction Conclusion
+Conclusion

-The tables below show the IG metrics for the FY 2023 IG evaluation period.
-These metrics were selected for their applicability to critical efforts emanating from Executive Order 14028 and OMB M-23-03.
-FY 2024 metrics evaluators guidance is under development and will be published in FY 2024.
+The tables below show the IG metrics for the entire FY22-24 cycle, including updates for the FY 2024 IG evaluation period.
+These metrics were selected for their applicability to critical efforts emanating from Executive Order 14028 and OMB M-24-04.